-Jay Rodgers is in his fourth year as the Chicago Bears defensive line coach after being hired by the franchise on January 25, 2015.
-Rodgers has 17 years coaching experience including nine seasons in the NFL.
+Jay Rodgers is in his fifth year as the Chicago Bears defensive line coach after being hired by the franchise on January 25, 2015.
+Rodgers has 18 years coaching experience including nine seasons in the NFL.

-Most recently in 2017, Rodgers’ line played a major role in Chicago's defensive dominance, accounting for 42 sacks for 277 yards, the highest such totals in his three seasons with the club.
-DL Akiem Hicks led the defense with a career-best 8.5 sacks and matched a career-best 54 tackles.
+In 2017, Rodgers’ line played a major role in the Bears defense accounting for 42 sacks and 277 sack yards, the highest such totals in his three seasons with the club.
+Akiem Hicks led the defense with a career-best 8.5 sacks and matched a career-best 54 tackles last season.
 Collectively, the Bears limited opponents to 108.1 rushing yards per game, which ranked 11th in the league.
 The Bears’ 10 rushing touchdowns allowed in 2017 ranked tied-ninth in the NFL and tied-third by a Bears defense over the past 10 seasons.

 In 2016, the Bears defensive line showed improvement in their second season under Rodgers.
 Hicks again led the way in his first season, setting then career highs in sacks (7.0), pass breakups (2), tackles for a loss (11) and forced fumbles (2).
 Hicks also finished fourth on the team with a career-high 71 tackles.
 Eddie Goldman also produced 2.5 sacks despite being limited to 6 games due to injury.